adamranieri/2301-ReactNative/SQL/database_normalization.md

 - 3NF requires 2NF to be true as well as the elimintation of transitive partial dependencies
 - A transitive partial dependency is defined as:
     - a non-prime attribute (an attribute that is not part of the table's primary key) is dependent on another non-prime attribute
+    - The data in the column cannot be found in another table
 - Here, we have a transitive dependency because the House field "depends on" the House Code field.
 - We can fix this by making a new table that maps House Code to House, and getting rid of the House field on the students table